 Align Your Different Departments

 Next, you need to think about how you can help the different departments within your hotel to collaborate and work towards the same goals.
+4Hoteliers reports that when revenue and marketing teams collaborate, hotels have seen revenue increases of more than 6%, along with boosted market share and stronger performance in shoulder and low-demand periods.
 To do this, you must bring the major decision-makers within each department on board by explaining what revenue management is and why it is important.
-Work with them to adjust their existing strategies, if necessary, and ensure their record-keeping is up to scratch too.
+Work with them to adjust their existing strategies, if necessary, and ensure their record-keeping is up to scratch, too.

 Select the Best Pricing Strategy